EvanTheSmith/blipper/README.md

 # Blipper
 Welcome to Blipper, a new social media site for a modern Web.
-User account creation is coming in the future, but for now, we have the ability to post messages, like other messages, and follow users.
+User account creation is coming in the future.
+Currently we have the functionality to post messages, like messages, and follow users.

 # Usage
 First, navigate to the backend directory and enter "rails s" into your terminal to launch the server.